-Instructors are invited to register for Start Here: Best Practices in Online Instruction, a workshop that is designed to help instructors deliver and facilitate quality online learning experiences for their students.
+Instructors are invited to register for Start Here: Best Practices in Online Instruction, a workshop designed to help instructors deliver and facilitate quality online learning experiences for their students.

 Instructors who complete both Start Here 101 and 102 will be considered certified to teach online for five years from the date of completion of Start Here 102.

-This 100% online workshop will build upon the foundation built in Start Here 101.
+This 100 percent online workshop will build upon the foundation built in Start Here 101.
 It will help faculty discover strategies to help deliver quality learning experiences for their students.
-This high enrollment online course is asynchronous, and will be facilitated by instructional designers from the Office of eLearning.
+This high enrollment online course is asynchronous and will be facilitated by instructional designers from the Office of eLearning.

 2021 workshop dates:

 These are the closing sessions for the Start Here program.
 Those who have taken Start Here 101 and want to complete their certification for online teaching should sign up for one of these sessions.

 Registration for a session will close at noon the Monday before the session starts.